Theory U: Earlier work: U-procedure

 The earlier work by Glasl involved a sociotechnical, Goethean and anthroposophical process involving a few or many co-workers, managers and/or policymakers.
 It proceeded from phenomenological diagnosis of the present state of the organisation to plans for the future.
 They described a process in a U formation consisting of three levels (technical and instrumental subsystem, social subsystem and cultural subsystem) and seven stages beginning with the observation of organisational phenomena, workflows, resources etc., and concluding with specific decisions about desired future processes and phenomena.
 The method draws on the Goethean techniques described by Rudolf Steiner, transforming observations into intuitions and judgements about the present state of the organisation and decisions about the future.
 The three stages represent explicitly recursive reappraisals at progressively advanced levels of reflective, creative and intuitive insight and (epistemologies), thereby enabling more radically systemic intervention and redesign.
 The stages are: phenomena – picture (a qualitative metaphoric visual representation) – idea (the organising idea or formative principle) – and judgement (does this fit?).
-The first three then are reflexively replaced by better alternatives (new idea → new image → new phenomena) to form the design design.
+The first three then are reflexively replaced by better alternatives (new idea → new image → new phenomena) to form the design.
 Glasl published the method in Dutch (1975), German (1975, 1994) and English (1997).

 Schematic depiction of U procedure by Glasl, F.

 The seven stages are shown below.